 Also, hot oils are notorious for appearing thinner than usual, prompting the dipstick and oil sensor to show lower numbers than it actually is.
 Overfilling issues are sure at bay; oil leaks all over your gas cap are the shortest way to spark a fire.

-How Long to Let Engine Cool Before Adding Oil?
+How Long to Let the Engine Cool Before Adding Oil?
 The Ideal Temperature

-As just mentioned, adding oil to a hot engine compartment doesn’t really put the car in immediate danger.
+As mentioned, adding oil to a hot engine compartment doesn’t put the car in immediate danger.

 Still, to avoid unnecessary or even dangerous burns, it would be best to wait until the internal combustion engine finally cools down (but not too cool) – or at least gets warmer.